Is Kyani legit, or is this just another recruitment scam with bells on?

 Kyani nitro and Kyani nitro xtreme:

 Kyani nitro contains nitric oxide that is meant to help increase the natural production of nitric oxide in order to help, defend and repair the sells in the body.

-Kyani nitro xtreme is a more concentrated version of the same thing, but with a higher nitrate level and added vitamins and minerals.
+Kyani nitro xtreme is a more concentrated version of the same thing, but with a higher nitrate level and added vitamins and additional minerals.